 - Allows you to tax your legs with heavy weight without stressing your lower back.

-- Improves your sprinting mechanics, as you’re strengthening your legs in a more natural running position.
+- Improves your sprinting mechanics as you’re strengthening your legs in a more natural running position and practicing a powerful leg drive.

 How to Do the Prowler Push